lmorchard/blog.lmorchard.com/posts/2022-05-04-yasirs-getaway/index.md

 {{../_includes/flash-fiction-blurb.md}}

-This is a test to see if the RSS feed changes, please ignore.

 <!--more-->

 The starport salesman handed Yasir the ship's access fob along with the little packet of antiquated manuals made of glossy paper and card stock.